Professional Development

 JSSA is an approved sponsor of CE credits for psychologists in Maryland under the Maryland Department of Health and Mental Hygiene.
 JSSA maintains responsibility for its program content.

-In order to receive a certificate, registrants must attend the entire session.
+To receive a certificate, registrants must attend the entire session.